zewcro/twittair/README.md

 - ✔️ | React Base structure

-- ❌️ | React Routes
+- ✔️ | React Routes

-- ❌️ | Make a post
+- ✔️ | Make a post

+- ✔️ | Personnal Feed

+- ✔️ | Profil Page

+- ❌️ | Like a Twitt

+- ❌️ | RT a Twitt

-- ❌️ | User profile
+- ❌️ | Notifications

-- ❌️ | User can configure the app
+- ❌️ | Messages